vitormesquita/MSession/README.md

 }
 ```

-**OBS: If you are using default DataStore (SessionDataStore) you MUST do your `User` extends `NSObject & NSCoding`**
+**OBS: If you are using default DataStore (SessionDataStore) your `User` MUST extends `NSObject & NSCoding`**

 ## Auth

-Auth module contains all classes to manage authentication using `Biometry (FaceID)` and `Keychain` security.All this module runs around the `AuthManager` class.
-This class contains all methods you will need to ensure a secury authentication in your app.
+Auth module contains all classes to manage authentication using `Biometry (FaceID)` and `Keychain`. `AuthManager` class contains all methods which you will need to ensure a secure authentication in your app.

-As Session module you need to have a instance of `AuthManager` class or create your own.
+As the Session module, you need to have an instance of `AuthManager` class or create your own.

 **Create a shared instance:**